spiffe/spire-tutorials/k8s/oidc-vault/README.md

 Let's test our new client token and try to get the secret we created before.

-1. Get the secret using our `client_token` from the previous step.
+1. Get the secret using our `client_token` from the previous step:

    ```console
    $ curl \
         -H "X-Vault-Token: <PASTE_YOUR_client_token_HERE>" \
         http://127.0.0.1:8200/v1/secret/my-super-secret
    ```

    outputs

    ```json
    {
       "request_id": "1a10d3f7-e3b4-2c05-48c5-94a04f3758bc",